Skip to main content Scroll Top

 menopausal hormone therapy products

-BIOIDENTICAL: the structure of the active ingredient of the product is identical to the hormone your body produces.
+Bioidentical means that a product is made to be chemically identical to the hormone your body naturally produces.
 However, the ingredients of a bioidentical product, whether in a compounded version or an FDA-approved product, are all manufactured in a lab.
 None comes directly from nature or is “natural”.
-This idea of “natural” has long been associated with compounded products but it is a misconception.
+The exception is a type of estrogen called conjugated equine estrogen (CEE).
+CEE comes from a pregnant horse’s urine.
+So it is, in fact, made in nature.
+The idea of “natural” menopausal hormone therapy products has long been associated with compounded products but it is a misconception.

-COMPOUNDING: the creation of custom drugs using FDA-approved APIs and mixing them with excipients to tailor a remedy to a specific prescription.
+the creation of custom products using FDA-approved APIs and mixing them with excipients to tailor a remedy to a specific prescription.

 Note: Transdermal estrogen has a safer risk profile than oral estrogen with respect to blood clots, stroke, and cholesterol changes because it does not have the effect on the liver that oral estrogen does.
 This would be especially pertinent for a woman with a personal or family history of these medical issues.1,2

-• Hormone type (estrogen or progesterone; we do not cover testosterone here)
+• Hormone type (an estrogen or progestogen; we do not cover testosterone here)

 • FDA – approved vs. compounded (not FDA – approved)

-• Route of administration (how you take it)
+• Route of administration (how the drug enters your body)

 Understanding the subtle but real difference among MHT options is important.
 We’ve written a three-part blog post to help you do that.
 You can find those here: